PHPFreaks/site-design/README.md

-site-design
+PHP Freaks: Design
 ===========

-New site design for PHP Freaks
+This repository is for versioning of the new & upcoming PHP Freaks design.